Posts filed under:

 As a career, engineering has always been a stable one, promising a good living and the chance to work with the latest gadgets and gizmos.

 As an incisive eye can spot, many of the gadgets and devices that we use daily are engineered products.
 From computers to buildings and everything in between, these tools and accessories have drastically changed the way we live.
-And engineers are the ones who designed them and make them functional.
+And engineers are the ones who design them and make them functional.

 This article is a career exploration of the field of engineering as one of the many career pathways that you may want to consider.
 It looks at some of the top engineering fields and asks whether an engineering career might be right for you.